What We Look For

 Read our recent commentary, published papers, and press about Andvari Associates.

-DISCLAIMER: Data as of April 30, 2020.
-Andvari’s Core Strategy represents actual trading performance of actual fee-paying clients beginning on 4/12/13.
+DISCLAIMER: Data as of September 30, 2021.
+Andvari’s Core strategy represents actual trading performance of actual fee-paying clients beginning on 4/12/13.
 Performance from 12/31/12 to 4/12/13 is actual performance of proprietary accounts, namely the accounts of Andvari’s principal, Douglas Ott.
 Andvari believes including Ott’s performance figures for the first 4 months and 12 days of 2013 is fair as he managed those accounts similarly to Andvari’s first clients.
-All performance pursuant to the Core Strategy, including the initial proprietary period, are net of management fees (1% per annum, paid monthly), net of brokerage commissions and expenses, time-weighted, and includes all cash and other securities.
+All performance pursuant to the Core Strategy, including the initial proprietary period, are net of assumed and currently advertised management fees (1.25% per annum paid quarterly), net of brokerage commissions and expenses, time-weighted, and includes all cash and other securities.
 Performance includes realized and unrealized returns and excludes the effects of taxes on incurred gains or losses.
 Andvari does not certify the accuracy of these numbers.
 Past performance is not indicative of future results and is no guarantee of future results.
 Actual client results may differ from the composite results depicted above.
 Any investment involves substantial risks, including, but not limited to, pricing volatility, inadequate liquidity, and the potential of complete loss of principal.
 The indexes are listed as benchmarks and are total return figures and assume all dividends are reinvested.
 Indexes are unmanaged and investors cannot invest directly in them.
 The S&P 500 Total Return Index is a float-adjusted, capitalization-weighted index of 500 U.S. large-capitalization stocks representing all major industries.
 It is a widely recognized index of broad, U.S. equity market performance.
 Returns reflect the reinvestment of dividends.
 The Russell 2000® Index is an unmanaged index of 2,000 U.S. small-cap stocks.
 Unless otherwise stated, index returns do not reflect the effect of any applicable sales charges, commissions, expenses, taxes or leverage, as applicable.
 The Core Strategy engages or may engage in strategies not employed by the S&P 500 or the Russell 2000 including, without limitation, the use of leverage.
 Because Andvari is non-diversified, the performance of each holding will have a greater impact on Andvari’s results and may make them more volatile than a more diversified index.